 The Company's directors are elected on a staggered term basis, with each class of directors being as nearly equal as possible, and standing for re-election once in each three-year period.
-At the Annual Meeting, the holders of the Class A Common Stock will elect three directors for three-year terms.
+At the Annual Meeting, the holders of the Class A Common Stock will elect two directors for three-year terms.
 Each of the Board's nominees has consented to be named in this proxy statement and to serve as a director if elected.
+John S. Johnson is not standing for re-election at the Annual Meeting.
+In addition, Howard B. Bernstein is retiring as a director as of the Annual Meeting date.